JuliaAPlavin/DictArrays.jl/README.md

 # DictArrays.jl

-Dictionary-based arrays, useful to represent wide heterogeneous tables and enjoy the familiar Julia collection interface.
+Dictionary-based arrays, useful to represent wide heterogeneous tables while enjoying the familiar Julia collection and `Tables` interfaces.

-# Motivation
+Use `DictArrays` when you need a lean table type, but the compilation overhead of type-stable solutions (`Vector{NamedTuple}`, `NamedTuple{Vector}`, `StructArray`) is too much.

-Similar to `StructArrays`, but doesn't encode all column types in the table type.
-Compilation is fast even for tables with hundreds of columns.
+`DictArray`s are similar to `StructArrays` and have the same interface where possible, with the defining difference that `DictArray`s do not encode columns in the table type.
+This get rids of the prohibitive compilation overhead for wide tables with 100s of columns or more.
+Despite the inherent type instability, regular Julia data manipulation functions such as `map` and `filter` are fast for `DictArray`s: almost no overhead compared to `StructArray`s, orders of magnitude faster than plain `Vector`s of `Dict`s.

+# Examples

+`DictArray`s are fast even for tables with hundreds of thousands of columns:
 ```julia
 # 1000 columns - almost instant
 julia> da = @time DictArray(Dictionary(Symbol.(:a, 1:10^3), fill(1:1, 10^3)))